pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 ==========

 A transcoder is used by a `mapper <#mapper>`_ to serialise and deserialise the state of domain model event objects.
-The state of domain model event object is expected to be a Python :class:`dict`.
-The serialised state is a Python :class:`bytes` object.

 The library's :class:`~eventsourcing.persistence.Transcoder` class can be constructed without any arguments.